Course 1: Rust Language

 1. Derive the Debug trait that includes the fmt::Display trait and use the "{:?} format.

-First example of "Move" semantic: the cube
+First example of Move semantics: the cube

-Write a program Rust that defines a structure Cube and prints its size
+Write a Rust program that defines a structure Cube and prints its size

 Hint: You can derive the std::fmt::Display trait or the Debug trait

-define a variable x assigned to a given cube, print it and then define a second variable y defined by let y = x;.
+Define a variable x assigned to a given cube, print it and then define a second variable y defined by let y = x;.
 Then print x again, what is the problem?

-Course: Move semantic
+Course: Move semantics

 In Rust, move semantics refers to the ownership transfer of data from one variable to another.
 Rust enforces a strict ownership model where each piece of data has a single owner at a time, and ownership can be transferred (or "moved") when a value is assigned to another variable or passed as an argument to a function.

-modify your program by cloning x into y
+Modify your program by cloning x into y

 Introduction to Visual Studio Code